20 Vintage Pics Snapped Before Men Were Conditioned to Not Show Physical Affection

 Brett and Kate McKay of The Art of Manliness tracked down about 100 vintage male couples photos from the late 19th and early 20th centuries, all of which show men being physically affectionate with one another.

-It’s an amazing collection, but while the men’s casual intimacy is stunning, McKay says that it’d be a mistake to assume that they’re all gay; some of them may be, but he says it’s far more likely that they’re just sharing the physical closeness that men used to express before homosexuality got labeled as a “sinful” mental disorder and sexual identity later in the 20th century.
+It’s an amazing collection, but while the men’s casual intimacy is stunning, Brett says that it’d be a mistake to assume that they’re all queer; some of them may be, but he says it’s far more likely that they’re just sharing the physical closeness that men used to express before homosexuality got labeled as a “sinful” mental disorder and sexual identity later in the 20th century.

-Rather than viewing them as all gay (or bi), McKay suggests that we ponder the nature of their relationships: could they be brothers? friends? relatives? co-workers? military mates?
+Rather than viewing them as all queer, McKay suggests that we ponder the nature of their relationships: could they be brothers?
+Friends?
+Relatives?
+Co-workers?
+Military mates?

 He also notes the rarity of physical contact in modern photos: an interviewer of contemporary portrait photographers said that no photographer had ever had two men come in to have their photos taken together.
-Perhaps that will change now that same-sex marriage has been legalized nationwide and gender roles are getting tossed in the garbage.
+Perhaps that will change now that gender roles are getting tossed in the garbage.

-Many gay and bi men aren’t comfortable expressing everyday physical affection with their male friends (apart from the requisite hello/goodbye hug).
-Every touch and embrace doesn’t need to be sexual, a little more physical affection between us would feels good and can definitely strengthen the bonds between us.
+Many queer men aren’t comfortable expressing everyday physical affection with their male friends (apart from the requisite hello/goodbye hug).
+But every touch and embrace doesn’t need to be sexual.
+A little more physical affection could definitely strengthen the bonds between us.

 Check out some of our favorite vintage male couples photos below.

 What did you think about these vintage male couples?
-Have the broadened your take on male bonding?
+Have they broadened your take on male bonding?
 Let us know.